Merubokkusu/Discord-S.C.U.M/docs/extending.md

 		data["d"]["presences"] = presences
 	self.gatewayobject.send(data)
 ```
 The only required part of these functions is the ```self.gatewayobject.send``` part.
-This sends messages to discum thru the gateway.
+This sends messages to discord thru the gateway.
 ###### parse
 here's an example of a parse function (from discum > gateway > messages > parse.py)
 ```python